TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/fortran/index.md

 {% endraw %}

-Fizz Buzz in Fortran was written by:
+[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Fortran](https://sampleprograms.io/languages/fortran) was written by:

 - sniklas142

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution